apache/bookkeeper/site/docs/latest/getting-started/concepts.md

 A *ledger manager* handles ledgers' metadata (which is stored in ZooKeeper).
 BookKeeper offers two types of ledger managers: the [flat ledger manager](#flat-ledger-manager) and the [hierarchical ledger manager](#hierarchical-ledger-manager).
 Both ledger managers extend the [`AbstractZkLedgerManager`](../../api/javadoc/org/apache/bookkeeper/meta/AbstractZkLedgerManager) abstract class.

-> #### Use the flat ledger manager in most cases
-> The flat ledger manager is the default and is recommended for nearly all use cases.
-The hierarchical ledger manager is better suited only for managing very large numbers of BookKeeper ledgers (> 50,000).

-### Flat ledger manager

-The *flat ledger manager*, implemented in the [`FlatLedgerManager`](../../api/javadoc/org/apache/bookkeeper/meta/FlatLedgerManager.html) class, stores all ledgers' metadata in child nodes of a single ZooKeeper path.
-The flat ledger manager creates [sequential nodes](https://zookeeper.apache.org/doc/trunk/zookeeperProgrammers.html#Sequence+Nodes+--+Unique+Naming) to ensure the uniqueness of the ledger ID and prefixes all nodes with `L`.
-Bookie servers manage their own active ledgers in a hash map so that it's easy to find which ledgers have been deleted from ZooKeeper and then garbage collect them.

-The flat ledger manager's garbage collection follow proceeds as follows:

-* All existing ledgers are fetched from ZooKeeper (`zkActiveLedgers`)
-* All ledgers currently active within the bookie are fetched (`bkActiveLedgers`)
-* The currently actively ledgers are looped through to determine which ledgers don't currently exist in ZooKeeper.
-Those are then garbage collected.
-* The *hierarchical ledger manager* stores ledgers' metadata in two-level [znodes](https://zookeeper.apache.org/doc/current/zookeeperOver.html#Nodes+and+ephemeral+nodes).

 ### Hierarchical ledger manager

+> default ledger manager.
+>
+> The hierarchical ledger manager is able to manage very large numbers of BookKeeper ledgers (> 50,000).

 The *hierarchical ledger manager*, implemented in the [`HierarchicalLedgerManager`](../../api/javadoc/org/apache/bookkeeper/meta/HierarchicalLedgerManager) class, first obtains a global unique ID from ZooKeeper using an [`EPHEMERAL_SEQUENTIAL`](https://zookeeper.apache.org/doc/current/api/org/apache/zookeeper/CreateMode.html#EPHEMERAL_SEQUENTIAL) znode.
 Since ZooKeeper's sequence counter has a format of `%10d` (10 digits with 0 padding, for example `<path>0000000001`), the hierarchical ledger manager splits the generated ID into 3 parts: